La Venganza de los Ex VIP season 2

-The second season of La Venganza de los Ex VIP will begin airing on 24 January 2023.
-It is the third series of the show overall.
+The second season of La Venganza de los Ex VIP began airing on 24 January 2023.
 The series was confirmed in December 2022 when it was announced that filming had begun and would feature another full cast of celebrities rather than civilians.

 Cast

 The list of cast members was released in January 2023.
 They include five men; Brandon Meza, Christian Renaud, Isaac Torres, Pedro Luis Figueira known as "La Divaza", Rafael Delgado known as "Rufas" and five women: Ana Cisneros, Diana Estrada, Leslie Gallardo, Lizbeth Rodríguez and Yurgenis Aular.

 All the singles joined in the first episode, Andrea Gasca, Isaac's ex, was the first to arrive.
 In the second episode, Diana's ex Jay Castro came to the beach.
 During the fourth episode, Andrés Carruyo, Pedro's ex, came to the beach.
 Later, Michelle Lando arrived at the house as Rafael's ex, who was part of the previous season.
 In the sixth episode, Leslie's ex, Lalo, arrived at the beach, and later Ali, Lizbeth's ex, also arrived.
 Carolina Godoy arrived at the beach as Brandon's ex.
 In the eighth episode, "Tablet of Terror" asked Pedro to expel one of his exes, this after Eliot Liendo arrived at the beach, as a result Andrés was eliminated from the villa.
 Acapulco Shore star Jibranne Bazán hit the beach as Ana and Michelle's ex.
 In the tenth episode, Rafael's ex, Yesica Olivieri, arrived at the beach; During a party, Kaly Aispuro, Jay Castro's ex, arrived at the villa.